 - Farm household wealth and income

-Since the 1980s, ERS has reported an income measure for farm operator households comparable to the U.S. Census Bureau's Current Population Survey measure for all U.S. households.
-(The income measure is generally net money income from farm and off-farm sources, except that farm depreciation is included as an expense.
-See glossary for more details.)
-Farm household income is reported for households of the principal operators of family farms (the 98 percent of farms where the majority of the business is owned by the operator and individuals related to the operator by blood, marriage, or adoption).
+Since the 1980s, the USDA, Economic Research Service (ERS) has reported an income measure for farm operator households comparable to the U.S. Census Bureau's Current Population Survey measure for all U.S. households.
+The income measure is, generally, net money income from farm and off-farm sources, except that farm depreciation is included as an expense.
+See glossary for more details.
+Farm household income is reported for households of the principal operators of family farms—the 98 percent of farms where the majority of the business is owned by the operator and individuals related to the operator by blood, marriage, or adoption.
 Median total farm household income has exceeded the median U.S. household income in every year since 1998.
 However, the gap between median farm and U.S. household income has varied over time.
-In 2018, median farm operator household income exceeded median U.S. household income by 15 percent ($72,481 compared with $63,179).
+In 2019, median farm operator household income exceeded median U.S. household income by 21 percent ($83,111 compared with $68,703).

 For more on comparisons between all U.S households and farm households, including historic data on mean and median farm operator household income and ratios of farm household to U.S. household income, see the Farm Household Income and Characteristics data product.